2gi3/KANAP/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+For this project i wrote the 3 files located in the (/front/js directory) my main responsibilities wete to:
+-Fetch data to dynamically populate the homepage(index.js) and the product page(product.js) -create a shopping basket and save the data in local storage(cart.js) -create a check out form that uses RegEx to validate the customer's inputs and generates an order number.
+I have deployed this project at: https://p5ocgiuseppeippolitolight.netlify.app/